This article was updated on July 19, 2018.

 HR leaders often use employee surveys to help them determine which programs are working well and which ones aren't.
 But it can sometimes be a challenge to collect useful and honest feedback from employees in a way that helps HR leaders accurately gauge the employee experience.
 Workers may worry that their feedback could affect their position and therefore be hesitant to share exactly how they feel, while others may feel compelled to share false enthusiasm for programs and policies.

 But authentic information is vital for HR leaders to make informed decisions about how employees feel about work, what is going on, and what people want and need.
-Creating a positive workplaces requires understanding what is working well and what isn't.
+Creating a positive workplace requires understanding what is working well and what isn't.
+And that process starts from the start, even for new employees.

 Ways to Collect Useful and Honest Feedback